-- 952.1 - ^{1ter}) "Token" shall mean a token as defined in Art.
-2 (1) c) TVTG (Token and TT Service Provider Act;12 - m) "Correspondent banking relationship":13 - the provision of banking services by one bank as the correspondent to another bank as the respondent; this shall include the holding of a current account or other liability account and the provision of services associated therewith such as cash management, international funds transfers, cheque clearing, services in connection with payable-through accounts and foreign exchange; - 2. the relationships between banks and financial institutions as defined in Art.
-3 no. 2 of Directive (EU) 2015/849, both with and between one another, where similar services are provided by a correspondent institution to a respondent institution; this shall include relationships established for securities transactions or funds transfers; - n) "Legal entities established on a discretionary basis" shall mean a legal entity with one or more discretionary beneficiaries;14 - o) "Discretionary beneficiaries" shall mean persons belonging to the category of beneficiaries specified by the donor, founder or trustor and whose possible beneficial interest is placed within the discretion of the foundation board, board of directors or trustee or another body appointed for the purpose.
-This shall also include persons whose beneficial interest is placed within the discretion of the foundation board, board of directors or trustee or another body appointed for the purpose.
-This shall also include persons whose beneficial interest is placed within the discretion of the foundation board, board of directors or trustee or another body appointed for that purpose, exclusively in terms of amount or time;15 - p) "Recipient of a distribution" shall mean a discretionary beneficiary who receives an allotment from the assets or the proceeds of a legal entity established on a discretionary basis.
-This economic benefit may consist of both bankable and non-bankable assets;16 - q) "Transaction-related documents" shall mean all documents that make it possible to reconstruct individual transactions, including the amount and currency;17
+- m) "Correspondent banking relationship":14 - 1. the provision of banking services by one bank as the correspondent to another bank as the respondent; this shall include the holding of a current account or other liability account and the provision of services associated therewith such as cash management, international funds transfers, cheque clearing, services in connection with payable-through accounts and foreign exchange; - the relationships between banks and financial institutions as defined in Art.
+3 no. 2 of Directive (EU) 2015/849, both with and between one another, where similar services are provided by a correspondent institution to a respondent institution; this shall include relationships established for securities transactions or funds transfers; - n) "Legal entities established on a discretionary basis" shall mean a legal entity with one or more discretionary beneficiaries;15 - o) "Discretionary beneficiaries" shall mean persons belonging to the category of beneficiaries specified by the donor, founder or trustor and whose possible beneficial interest is placed within the discretion of the foundation board, board of directors or trustee or another body appointed for the purpose.
+This shall also include persons whose beneficial interest is placed within the discretion of the foundation board, board of directors or trustee or another body appointed for that purpose, exclusively in terms of amount or time;16 - p) "Recipient of a distribution" shall mean a discretionary beneficiary who receives an allotment from the assets or the proceeds of a legal entity established on a discretionary basis.
+This economic benefit may consist of both bankable and non-bankable assets;17